Blog – Posted on Wednesday, Mar 06

 9. Dark Lover by J.R.
 Ward

-The first series in the bestselling Black Dagger Brotherhood series introduces us to Wrath: the last purebred vampire still living, with a score to settle with the slayers who killed his parents centuries ago.
+The first book in the bestselling Black Dagger Brotherhood series, Dark Lover introduces us to Wrath: the last purebred vampire still living, with a score to settle with the slayers who killed his parents centuries ago.
 But this quest becomes derailed when a close friend dies and it is left to Wrath to find his half-breed daughter who has no idea about her heritage.

-For readers who: like detailed worldbuilding in paranormal romance books.
+For readers who: like detailed worldbuilding in supernatural romance books.

 10. Dark Witch by Nora Roberts

 When Iona Sheehan moves to Ireland and lands a job at a local stable, she thinks she’s found a pretty sweet spot in life.
 After all, she’s working with dreamboat Irishman Boyle McGrath.
 What more could a girl want?
 Of course, what goes up must come down — and in Dark Witch, down is represented by an ancient evil that has begun to poison Iona’s family tree.